 1. The Alamo, San Antonio

-Explore The Alamo and the Battle of the Alamo Commemoration until March 7th, with a Movie Night on the 2nd and Fiddle Festival on Saturday, March 3rd.
+Explore The Alamo and the Battle of the Alamo Commemoration with a Texas Independence Day Ceremony on March 2nd.
 FREE and open to the public 7 days a week, from 9am until 5:30pm.

 My Mommy Tip

 - Before you go, speak with your children about the relevance of the Alamo, and the respect it deserves.
 As a place where many, many people gave their lives, remind them they will need to speak in low voices while inside, and conduct themselves properly.

 2. Independence Hall, Washington-on-the-Brazos State Historical Site

 The Independence Day Festival on March 2nd and 3rd brings Texans from all over to celebrate the birth of Texas!
 FREE to the public, re-enactors, live music, book signings, demonstrations and more are just some of the activities offered!
 Visit the Star of the Republic museum and Barrington Living History Farm, too.